top of page

 • Examples include adapted chairs, gait, trainers, standers, switches, adapted utensils, and many other tools to help student success.

-During each annual IEP meeting, your child’s team will discuss the need for AT tools during the consideration process.
-This discussion will include your child’s strengths and needs, the tasks that are hard for them, the tools that are currently in place and if they are helping your child, and the need for potential AT tools.
-Many AT tools are available at your child’s school, while some may require a special loan.
+During each annual IEP meeting, your child’s team will discuss the need for AT tools.
+The team will discuss your child’s strengths and needs, the tasks that are hard for them, and the tools that your child uses.
+The team will consider if they are helping your child, and if they are not, the need for AT tools will be discussed.
+The IEP team may determine that a specific tool can help your child complete a task.

 Consultation

-• The AT team member works directly with the student to collect data and make recommendations.
+• The AT team member works with your child to test out AT tools.

 bottom of page